bstanasiuk/Battleships/README.md

 ## Notes

 - The app uses [Spectre.Console](https://github.com/spectreconsole/spectre.console) package for console UI formatting.
 The game uses a couple of colors to make the output more readable, for the best readability use a black background in your terminal.
 - The app has a configurable json file where you can set the game parameters.
-The game board by default uses a 10x10 grid but that can be expanded to even 26x26 grid, or you can change ships' sizes or amounts.
+The game board by default uses a 10x10 grid but that can be expanded to even 26x26, or you can change a ship size or amount.
 Make your changes here: [appsettings.json](./src/Battleships/appsettings.json).
 The full list of configurable parameters:

   - `GameBoardSize` (the size of the game board grid)